Director of Boarding Welcome

 - Develop social skills.
 Living in a communal environment means that all boarders need to develop social skills – skills that enable them to interact with those younger and older; skills that mean they respect others’ rights and differences; and skills that are based on the good old fashioned standards of honesty, decency and trust.

 - To lead others.
-Boarding provides boys at different age levels lots of opportunity to lead, manage, and guide others through many different activities from playing in the gym or house activities, prep and in the organisation of school events.
+Boarding provides students at different age levels lots of opportunity to lead, manage, and guide others through many different activities from playing in the gym or house activities, prep and in the organisation of school events.
 The Senior boarders are given the opportunity to lead Gibb House through our prefect system.
 This system has enormous benefits later in life, and all those involved take full and positive advantage of the opportunity.
 To help identify boarders with leadership potential and help develop the necessary leadership skills, opportunities to be involved on the Hostel Council are made available.

 Finally, a boarding house is a home away from home.
 An ideal home should be safe, supportive, encouraging, guiding, motivating and an enjoyable place to be.
 Gibb House is exactly that.